agraboso/redux-api-middleware/README.md

 See the [2.0 Release Notes](https://github.com/agraboso/redux-api-middleware/releases/tag/v2.0.0), and [Upgrading from v1.0.x](#upgrading-from-v10x) for details on upgrading.

+### Breaking Changes in 3.0 Release

+See the [3.0 Release Notes](https://github.com/agraboso/redux-api-middleware/releases/tag/v3.0.0), and [Upgrading from v2.0.x](#upgrading-from-v20x) for details on upgrading.

 ## Installation

 `redux-api-middleware` is available on [npm](https://www.npmjs.com/package/redux-api-middleware).